- 3 days ago

 - Vitamin C – Kiwifruit, berries, citrus, capsicums, chili, watermelon, cauliflower, broccoli, tomatoes, kale, spinach, and Swiss chard.

-The foods that you eat play a massive role in how you feel physically and emotionally.
+The nutrient value in the foods that you eat play a massive role in how you feel physically and emotionally.

-Remember, choose plant-based whole-foods, that is, foods with nothing added or nothing taken away, for energy and well-being.
+Remember, choose about 80% plant-based whole-foods, that is, foods with nothing added or nothing taken away, for energy and well-being.
 The closer to the way they grow in nature, the better for your body.

-Eat colorful, add lots of herbs and spices and don’t fall for the latest fad.
+Eat colorful, add lots of herbs and spices and don’t fall for the latest fad diet trend.

 May you be strong and live long.